 - encouraging amicable solutions with a view to obtaining voluntary payment of maintenance, by use of mediation, conciliation or similar processes;

-- facilitating the ongoing enforcement of maintenance decisions, including any arrears;
+- to facilitate the ongoing enforcement of maintenance decisions, including any arrears;

-- facilitating the collection and expeditious transfer of maintenance payments;
+- to facilitate the collection and expeditious transfer of maintenance payments;

 - facilitating the acquisition of documentary or other evidence;

-- providing assistance in establishing parentage where necessary for the recovery of maintenance;
+- to provide assistance in establishing parentage where necessary for the recovery of maintenance;

 - initiating or facilitating the instigation of proceedings to obtain any necessary provisional measures to secure the outcome of a pending maintenance application;